soekasir/component/readme.md

     this.state={
       say:'hy, click to change color!'
     };
-    // bcs we will use getColor, so lets useColor
     // by calling this function, we tell components to re-render if color context been changed useColor(this);
   }